BTC-T Vauxhall Astra Coupe

 In 2002, the Astra Coupes proved less reliable, with multiple problems and failures for all 4 works drivers throughout the season.
 Triple Eight once again entered 2 Vauxhall-sponsored and 2 Egg-sponsored Astra's - with James Thompson replacing the departing Plato in the Vauxhall Motorsport car, and Matt Neal and Paul O'Neill replacing him and Bennett in the egg:sport cars.
-Despite the multitude of technical issues, a full time MG campaign, and the debut of both Honda and Proton, Vauxhall won a clean sweep of the titles again, with all of the top 3 positions in the Driver's Championship filled by drivers of the cars - Thompson this time finishing the victor, by 20 points.
+Despite the multitude of technical issues, a full time MG campaign, the return of Honda, and the arrival of Proton, Vauxhall won a clean sweep of the titles again, with all of the top 3 positions in the Driver's Championship filled by drivers of the cars - Thompson this time finishing the victor, by 20 points.
 Aaron Slight also came second in the Independent's Cup in his first and only full BTCC season.
 The car's dominance in 2001 meant that the Astras were limited to only 70% throttle during qualifying for 2002; with the exception of Matt Neal's car, which was limited to 67% throttle due to the large size of his feet.

 2003 saw Triple Eight lose the Egg sponsorship, and instead expanded to a 3 car Vauxhall-run team.
-Matt Neal departed for Honda Racing, but O'Neill was retained, and thus moved into the Vauxhall Motorsports car.
+Matt Neal departed for Honda Racing, but O'Neill was retained, and thus moved to join Thompson and Muller in the Vauxhall Motorsports cars - which were now rebranded under the name of VX Racing.
 The team again won the drivers, manufacturers and teams award and even added the Independents Cup with Rob Collard.
 This time, the top 2 positions in the Driver's Championship went to Astra drivers - Muller taking the championship by 34 points.